GSI-HPC/prometheus-cluster-exporter/README.md

 ### Squeue Command

 The squeue command from SLURM must be accessable locally to the exporter to retrieve the running jobs.

+For instance running the exporter on the SLURM controller is advisable, since the target host should be
+most stable for a productional environment.

 ### Getent